ofwonogodwin/christian_fellowship/README.md

-# Utamu Christian Fellowship Website
+# Utamu Christian Fellowship Website(In development)

 A simple and elegant Christian Fellowship Website built with Django.
 This platform provides information about the fellowship, showcases moments in the gallery, and allows visitors to contact the team.